VS is the number of verification price data that pass the performance metrics.

 VSS is the amount the average of all verification price data degrade from the original Opt Price data file.

-My own testing showed VSS to be better than VS. I sue verification data of 4 data streams, 5 ticks random noise, and 4 data streams with 10 ticks of noise.
+My own testing showed VSS to be better than VS. I use verification data of 4 data streams, 5 ticks random noise, and 4 data streams with 10 ticks of noise.

 The VS score is derived from the Performance filter verification metrics below.